multi-vit/typescript-olsen/README.md

 Most tool sets will generate these automatically for you if you specify you are using TypeScript (e.g. create-react-app)

+## Learning

+Most of the specific learning is documented through the files, with each file named appropriately to what it deals with.
+General learning is included below.

 ### Migrating to TypeScript from JavaScript

 The TypeScript compiler allows you compile existing JavaScript code.
 The absence of type information isn't a problem, but the compiler won't do any type checking for you.
 However, it will pick up on bad function calls so it's still a good place to start.
 You can then begin to add types.